yungyuc/first_day_with_python/README.md

 [![Gitter chat](https://badges.gitter.im/yungyuc/first_day_with_python.png)](https://gitter.im/first_day_with_python/Lobby)

-This is a workshop designed for people who have zero experience with computer programming.
-The course materials are still in progress.
-Feel free to open an issue if you want to contact us.
+This is a bootcamp to introduce Python to people who have zero experience with computer programming.
+The course is exercise-centric.
+Students will experience Python by using their own hands.

+It is s full-day bootcamp divided into two parts.
+In the morning it uses half an hour to deliver minimal explanation for Python, and outline the course.
+It is followed by the first session of two hours.
+Lunch break is one hour.
+In the afternoon, there is the second session of two hours, too.
+The formal course ends but the bootcamp ends after another hour of free discussions.
+More detail of the outline can be found in the [introduction notebook](introduction.ipynb#Course-Outline).

+This repository hosts the course materials and provides communication among instructors, collaborators, and students.
+Open an issue if you want to contact us.

 # References